Kansas State Fair Board hosts public meeting to discuss dirt track’s future

 HUTCHINSON, Kan.
-(KSNW) – Racing fans are currently meeting with the Kansas State Fair after a decision to close the dirt race track left many upset.
+(KSNW) – Racing fans met Tuesday evening with the Kansas State Fair after a decision to close the dirt race track left many upset.

 In November 2022, fair leaders decided to remove the dirt racetracks at the Kansas State Fairgrounds by the end of 2023 without public notice.
 The track has been at the fairgrounds for 110 years and takes up about 17-18 acres of land.
 However, it is only used for a few days a year.
 The lack of use is a driving force for the board wanting it removed.